Make the service easy to understand

 Publish authorized cases with accurate context and no suggestion that another patient will receive the same result.Explain current fees, financing and insurance verification steps without promising benefits or approval.

-Explain current fees, financing and insurance verification steps without promising benefits or approval.Orthodontic Practices website structure
+Explain current fees, financing and insurance verification steps without promising benefits or approval.How the project works

 Yes when both are meaningful services because patient questions, candidacy considerations and treatment experiences differ.